 Davis Class Action

-The class members in the Davis Class Action are those shareholders who acquired Quintis (ASX: QIN) shares listed on the Australian Securities Exchange (ASX) at any time in the period 31 August 2015 to 15 May 2017 (Claim Period) and who suffered loss by reason of the alleged conduct described below.
+The group members in the Davis Class Action are those shareholders who acquired Quintis (ASX: QIN) shares listed on the Australian Securities Exchange (ASX) at any time in the period 31 August 2015 to 15 May 2017 (Claim Period) and who suffered loss by reason of the alleged conduct described below.

 A different class action seeking compensation for Quintis shareholders is being conducted by Gadens Lawyers, which is being case managed together with the Davis Class Action in the Federal Court of Australia.
-That class action has been brought by Excel Texel Pty.
-Limited (and another party) against Quintis and Wilson (but not EY) (Excel Texel Class Action).
+That class action has been brought by Excel Texel Pty Limited (and another party) against Quintis and Wilson (but not EY) (Excel Texel Class Action).

 In July 2019, the Court issued Opt Out Notices to all persons fitting within the definition of group members in both the Davis Class Action and the Excel Texel Class Action which required group members to make a decision as to which of the two class actions they wished to participate in.